 - Make it a full meal: add some grilled chicken, pork, steak, or ground beef and serve with some tortilla chips to create your very own burrito bowl.
 This option would serve as a healthier option.

 - Add chickpeas and fill some corn tortillas to make some very nice vegetarian and vegan tacos.

 - Take corn out of your recipe and add 4 large avocados diced and a cup or two of finely chopped to make nice, homemade guacamole served with keto chips!

-For complete instructions, please see the printable recipe card below.
+This is intended as an overview only.
+For detailed instructions, please see the recipe card below.
+Enjoy!

-Add all ingredients to a medium-sized mixing bowl and stir to combine.
+- Add all ingredients to a medium-sized mixing bowl and stir to combine.
+Adjust seasoning to taste.

 - Remember that fresh ingredients maximize the recipe's potential in flavor!